elm-land/elm-land/docs/concepts/layouts.md

     - __Note:__ Because it is within the `page` function, you'll be able to access values like `user` and pass them along to your `toLayout` function.
 1. __On line 20__, we define a `toLayout` function.
 This function has access to the `Model`, in case the layout we should use is based on the state of our page.
     - It uses the `Layouts.Sidebar` variant from the `Layouts` module
-    - It passes in the `Layouts.Sidebar.Settings` value, so our layout is provided the `settings` it expects
+    - It passes in the `Layouts.Sidebar.Props` value, so our layout is provided the `settings` it expects

 When we go to the `/settings` page, you'll see that Elm Land has embedded the `Page.Settings` page inside the `Layouts.Sidebar` layout.
 You can repeat this process with as many pages as you want.